filecoin-project/specs/mining.md

 Because of this, on expectation, as it is produced, the miner will hear about other blocks being mined on the network.
 By the time they have generated their new ticket, they can check whether they themselves are eligible to mine a new block.

-If the lookback ticket yields a valid `ElectionProof`, the miner publishes their block (see [block generation](#block-creation)) including the new ticket and earns a block reward.
+If the lookback ticket yields a valid `ElectionProof`, the miner publishes their block (see [block creation](#block-creation)) including the new ticket and earns a block reward.
 They then assemble a new TipSet using any valid blocks they heard about while generating the ticket  (likely of height `H+1`) and mine atop the smallest ticket in that new TipSet.

 ### Scratching a losing ticket